Vehicle Recalls Home > Ohio Blogs > Does Your Vehicle Have Open Recalls?

 If you have been injured in an auto accident, we encourage you to talk with an Ohio auto accident lawyer at Colombo Law as soon as possible.
 We have extensive experience in pursuing remedies against manufacturers, insurance providers, negligent drivers, and other responsible parties.

-We proudly serve auto accident victims all across the state of Ohio, including: Columbus, Chillicothe, Circleville, Heath, Hebron, Lancaster, New Lexington, Newark, Pataskala, Westerville, and beyond.
-Contact Colombo Law and schedule a free case review today.
+We proudly serve auto accident victims all across the state of Ohio, including: Columbus, Cincinnati, Chillicothe, Circleville, Heath, Hebron, Lancaster, New Lexington, Newark, Pataskala, Westerville, and beyond.
+Contact Colombo Law and schedule a FREE case review today.
 To get started, call 888-860-1414 (614-362-7000 in Columbus) or simply contact us online.